airizse/airizse.github.io/about.md

 ---
-title: About
+title: -about
 permalink: about/
 profile: true
 ---

 # My username's {{site.author}}, nice to meet you!

-I study Business Information Systems somwhere in the world.
-I started to draw in a more "serious" manner when I saw my first anime on TV.
-I was about, 5 years old at that moment.
-Ever since, drawing has always been the best way for me to stay in touche with who I am and how I am.
+Ever since I saw my first anime on television when I was 5, drawing has been a part of me.
+It has helped me made precious friends, kept my mind as healthy as it could and made me continuously improve myself.

-I grew up since then, I am going through the second decade in my life.
+I grew up since then, mostly in age and not vertically.
-Thanks to many encounters in my life, I developed many different hobbies.
-I enjoy cooking and picked up photography a couple of years ago.
-(I like eating and stalking. omg. jk.)
-And maybe you guessed it already, I like playing video games!
+Although drawing plays a huge part in my life, I have many other points of interests, to name a few (unordered): photography, cooking and gaming.
+And that's just the peak of the iceberg.

 # My idea behind this website
-I had a really bad 2 year stop at drawing because, well, let's say I lost my touche...
+I stopped drawing happily for 2 years, which was one of the signs showing how unhealthy I was.
+I am fine now, but unsatisfied of the lack of progress I "missed".
 I believe that to improve my skills at anything, I need to be better at putting myself out there and discipline (lol).

+So I made this space to organize myself (this idea was in my mind for 3 years already...).
-It's a laid back place in the internet where I can drag and drop things, so expect some humour, blog posts, and salt.
+It's a laid back place in the internet where I can bundle up things such as humour, blog posts, and salt.

 # The website right now...